-From now on, the University of Applied Arts Vienna and the City of Vienna will award the Vanessa Preger-McGillivray-Prize for a thesis project from the Institute of Fine Arts.
+The University of Applied Arts Vienna and the City of Vienna are awarding the Vanessa Preger-McGillivray-Prize for a thesis project from the Institute of Fine Arts.
 The prize is named after the student who was murdered during the terror attack in Vienna’s first district on November 2, 2020.
 Vanessa Preger-McGillivray started her studies in fine art at the Angewandte in autumn 2020.
 The prize should remind us of its eponym, celebrate the potentials of studies in art, provide a positive impulse, and reflect the hopes and perspectives of students for a life with artistic fulfilment.

 Endowed with 3000 EUR, the prize will be awarded at the end of each winter semester.
 Upon a proposal by the diploma jury of the Institute of Fine Arts, the rectorate of the Angewandte and a representative from the Department of Cultural Affairs of the City of Vienna select a prize-winner on the basis of the submitted artistic thesis works.
 The awarding of the prize bestowed by the University of Applied Arts Vienna and the City of Vienna is initially secured for a period of four years.